nasa-gcn/gcn.nasa.gov/app/routes/docs.client.samples.md

 We have collected a short list of functions and examples that may be useful when working with GCN Notices in your code.
-These include conversions from text and VOEvent alert formats to JSON and XML (for VOEvent alerts) and examples for how to save alerts in these formats.
+These include conversions from text and VOEvent alert formats to JSON and XML (for VOEvent alerts), how to save alerts, and some samples from the FAQs section of the [gcn-kafka-python](https://github.com/nasa-gcn/gcn-kafka-python) repository.

-For more examples, or to contribute your own ideas, see our [Utility Sample](https://github.com/nasa-gcn/utility-samples) and [gcn-kafka-python](https://github.com/nasa-gcn/gcn-kafka-python) repositories.
+For more examples, or to contribute your own ideas, see our [Utility Samples](https://github.com/nasa-gcn/gcn.nasa.gov/blob/CodeSamples/app/routes/docs.client.samples.md) and the [gcn-kafka-python](https://github.com/nasa-gcn/gcn-kafka-python) repository.

 ## Parsing

-Within your consumer loop, the following functions can be used to convert the content of <code>message.value()</code> into other data types.
+Within your consumer loop, use the following functions to convert the content of <code>message.value()</code> into other data types.

 <code>xmltodict</code> is not a standard python package, it must be installed with